jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 And log in using "admin" and "admin".

 When you are done poking around, go back to the window where you ran your Maven command and type ctrl-c to shutdown the server.

+If you get an out-of-memory error when you run the integration test, you may need to pass some JVM memory parameters to Maven.
+One way to do that is by setting the MAVEN_OPTS environment variable.
+For example, I have mine set to:

+    -Xmx1024M -XX:MaxPermSize=512m

+With MAVEN_OPTS set you should not see any out-of-memory errors.

 What Just Happened?
 -------------------